Orkiv/Inventory-js/readme.md

 - array variations : Array of item variations.
 Here is the property list of a variation :
 	- string id : ID of variation.
 	- string name : Name of variation.
 	- int priceChange : New price of item in hundreds.
+	- string type : add | replace

 ### Custom set fields.